harshitthakur7168/solar-tracker/README.md

 LDR Works as a light detector.
 It is also known as a photoresistor.
 Actually, It is a light Sensitive device.
 In this project, we are using 4 LDRs to detect the Sunlight.
 And when they send Signal to the Arduino, It will guide two Servo Motors to better place the solar panel to maximize its efficiency.

-Here is the circuit link.
+Here is the circuit.
 I have copied it from " The IOT Project"

 ![Screenshot 2022-02-22 024556](https://user-images.githubusercontent.com/96690206/155027433-0477f445-4ed4-4868-a687-118914784d16.png)

 Here is the tinkercad link for it. https://www.tinkercad.com/things/9sBJpAuKQjP-arduino-based-dual-axis-solar-tracker I have used code to refer.
 Code uploaded is bit modified.
 Bt you can use their code for reference over mine because it also includes comment for each statement.